 Lily Riley - Horses and programmes

 Lily started volunteering here with us in the beginning of 2019.
-Like Karys she has now finished school and works two days a week but volunteers for the other three.
+She has now finished school and works four days a week but volunteers for the other one.
 She’s an all-rounder out here, helping with the horses and children.
 After finishing a day’s work at Leg-Up she starts her other job as an after school carer.

 Outside of work Lily enjoys being involved in her churches youth group, socialising with friends and some retail therapy.